snagy22000/LMD-UI-Framework/README.md

   - Components Buttons
   - Presentation Site [Link](https://snagy22000.github.io/LMD-UI-Framework/)
 * Obed Ampah - Development
-  * Components Carousel (not added to presentation site as it wa not ready in time for deadline) [Link](https://github.com/snagy22000/LMD-UI-Framework/tree/cp_carousel)
+  * Components Carousel (not added to presentation site as it wa not ready in time for deadline) [Link to branch](https://github.com/snagy22000/LMD-UI-Framework/tree/cp_carousel)

 ## Scope:
 Due the days of 24 - 26 the Team has to develop: